 - jam of choice or fresh berries partially crushed

-- Combine the flour, sugar, baking powder, and salt.
-Whisk together for 20 seconds by hand to thoroughly combine.
+Combine the flour, sugar, baking powder, and salt.
+Whisk together for 20 seconds or sift thoroughly to combine.
 Set aside.